Muslim Massacre (video game): Controversy

 The game, while being released for some time beforehand, gained controversy around the seventh anniversary of the 2001 September 11 attacks.
 TechRadar's Adam Hartley said that the game was "vile, childish, tedious and desperate to drum-up-controversy".
 The chief executive of the Muslim youth organization, The Ramadhan Foundation Mohammed Shafiq commented that "encouraging children and young people in a game to kill Muslims is unacceptable, tasteless and deeply offensive".
-He also stated that it "incites violence toward Muslims and is trying to justify the killing of innocent Muslims", urging both the British government and Internet providers to shut the web site down.
+He also stated that it "incites violence toward Muslims and is trying to justify the killing of innocent Muslims", urging both the British government and Internet providers to shut the website down.
 Inayat Bunglawala of the Muslim Council of Britain said that Vaughn and the ISPs who host the game should be ashamed, stating that "anti-Muslim prejudice is already on the increase and needs to be challenged and not reinforced through tasteless and offensive stunts like this."
-Similarly, the president of the Islamic Council of Queensland Suliman Sabdia urged for the web site to be shut down by Police Minister Judy Spence, commenting that "this is the sort of game which creates hysteria."
-Spence was concerned with the game, commenting that the web site has been "brought to the attention of police, who are making an assessment as to whether it breaches any legislation."
+Similarly, the president of the Islamic Council of Queensland Suliman Sabdia urged for the website to be shut down by Police Minister Judy Spence, commenting that "this is the sort of game which creates hysteria."
+Spence was concerned with the game, commenting that the website has been "brought to the attention of police, who are making an assessment as to whether it breaches any legislation."
 A Queensland Police spokesman announced that the game was examined, where "no offence was detected".
 They referred the matter to Canadian authorities.